 This paper explores the role that professional forecast announcements can have on macroeconomic volatility.
 Bounded rational agents are used inside a medium scale dynamic stochastic general equilibrium (DSGE) model with financial frictions.
 Modeled agents must form expectations about endogenous variables by selecting between three simple linear forecasting specifications some of which contain the inclusion of a“professionally announced forecast of the economic variable.
 Historically calibrated simulations of the model show that the usage of the announced professional forecast by the agents in their adaptive learning forecast specifications can reduce the volatility in consumption, inflation and wages by as much as 26%, 23% and 22% respectively.
 However, if the professional forecast is not disseminated well to the agents or biased in its dissemination, agents will learn to ignore the announcement and macroeconomic volatility will increase.
 Further, the inclusion of very noisy professional forecast signals can result in “coordinated volatility cascades” where agents could reduce macroeconomic volatility by ignoring the professional forecast but choose not to because of its previous forecast performance.

-In this paper, I construct a dynamic stochastic general equilibrium (DSGE) model consisting of geographic regions and use state level data to simulate the effects that monetary and financial shocks have on the four census regions of the United States.
-The DSGE model I use is a close variant of the FRBNY model (Del Negro et al. 2013) that augments the New-Keynesian Model of Smets and Wouters (2007) with a financial accelerator.
-The model is constructed around a centralized monetary authority and financial market with regional output, labor and investment markets.
-I use a combination of state level, census region and national level data to estimate the regional DSGE model.
-I use state level personal income, wages, and employment levels, Census region Consumer Price Indexes and national level GDP, consumption, investment and interest rates in the measurement equation to estimate the regional and national structural parameters of the model.
-I find significant heterogeneity amongst the regional structural parameters of the model.
-I also find that financial shocks have a greater economic impact on output and investment in the Northeast and Western census regions, while monetary policy shocks have a greater economic impact on output and investment in the Southern and Midwestern census regions.
-These results suggest that regional macroeconomic conditions should be considered in monetary policy decisions.
+In this paper, I construct a dynamic stochastic general equilibrium (DSGE) model consisting of geographic regions and use state level data to estimate the effects that monetary policy and financial shocks have on the four census regions of the United States.
+The DSGE model I use is constructed around a centralized monetary authority and financial market with regional output, labor and investment markets and is a close variant of the FRBNY model (Del Negro et al. 2013).
+I use a combination of state level and national level data to estimate the regional and national parameters of the DSGE model.
+I find significant heterogeneity amongst the regional structural parameters of the model, creating different dynamics for the four regions in regard to national monetary and financial shocks.
+Simulating the estimated model, I find that monetary policy that considers the regional variation in output and inflation can significantly lower a central bank’s loss function while also being Pareto improving to all four regions.
+The paper’s results suggest that regional macroeconomic conditions should be considered in monetary policy decisions.